alexs2112/CPSC471_Spoofy/README.md

 Feel free to add insert queries to the `initialize_data` function in `data.py` to increase the size of our default database.
 Remember to `refresh` the database whenever you make changes to ensure those changes worked correctly.

  - The only data that does not currently have defaults are `Playlist` and `Playlist_Contains`

+## PHP and Apache Server Setup

+AppServ ([download](https://www.appserv.org/en/download/)) will handle setting up PHP and Apache.
+Ensure that these are added to your PATH.
+Don't install mysql if it is already installed.

+Once AppServ is installed, you need to edit the Apache default `DocumentRoot` to our working directory.
+ - Navigate to the AppServ install (default: `C:\AppServ\Apache24`)
+ - Open `conf\httpd.conf` (make a backup copy just in case)
+ - Ctrl-F to find `DocumentRoot`, set this to point to `Spoofy` in the project directory
+ - You may need to run `httpd -d C:<project_dir>\Spoofy`
+ - Restart Apache with the `Apache Restart` utility installed with AppServ
+ - Go to your webbrowser and go to `localhost` (optionally `localhost:80`)

+Apache logs should be stored at `C:\AppServ\Apache24\logs`.
+If you open `error.log` in Visual Studio Code or something, it will automatically update the file whenever new logs are created.